 Adoption of social media for agricultural marketing in South-South Nigeria.
 Given the shortcomings of the print and electronic media in marketing agricultural products, the need for a more efficient strategy has been long overdue.
 The rapid growth of the mobile phone use around the world in the last few decades provided a viable marketing alternative for agricultural products in Nigeria and other emerging economies.
 Mobile phones have contributed significantly to the empowerment of people in developing countries in spreading information networking coverage in remote areas.
 Consequently, many rural areas are getting great benefit out of its usage in various spheres of endeavour.
-This has culminated in the improvement of the living standard of poor farmers in developed nations.
+This has culminated in the improvement of the living standards of poor farmers in developed nations.

-Theoretical review
+2.2 Theoretical review

-Technology acceptance model (TAM)

-As one of the frequently used theory to underpin Internet usage, the major thrust of TAM is that the users' beliefs in perceived usefulness and perceived ease of use of the Internet can be used to explain their acceptance of Internet (Chuttur, 2009; Dwivedi et al., 2017).
+2.2.1 Technology acceptance model (TAM).
+As one of the frequently used theories to underpin internet usage, the major thrust of TAM is that the users' beliefs in perceived usefulness and perceived ease of use of the internet can be used to explain their acceptance of internet (Chuttur, 2009; Dwivedi et al., 2017).
 Thus, the extent to which the user believes that technology is useful for the cause and the extent to which he feels that he can easily use technology are critical to his/her willingness to use it.
-Recent modifications and refinement to TAM have culminated in the extension of its use to enable a better understanding of users' intention to use Internet technology.
+Recent modifications and refinement to TAM have culminated in the extension of its use to enable a better understanding of users' intention to use internet technology.

-Theory of agricultural marketing cooperatives
+2.2.2 Theory of agricultural marketing cooperatives.
 This theory visualizes a model that studies how an agricultural marketing cooperative (AMC), specifically an AMC that is made up of many farmers as members, can adopt a direct selling approach.
 Under this arrangement, the farmers who are the members of the AMC can sell their products either to the cooperative or in a local market.
 The model shows that if the farmers decide to sell to the AMC, the decision will induce an anti-competitive effect on the direct selling market, whereas, the option of direct selling has the propensity to create a "healthy emulation" among farmers (Agbo et al., 2013).
 This will then stimulate production and ultimately benefit the cooperative.

-Theoretical framework

-This study adopts the TAM and the theory of agricultural cooperatives as its framework because the ease with which the farmers feel they can utilize social media to market their products and the usefulness of social media marketing to the attainment of their marketing goals are critical to the adoption of social media in the marketing of their products.
-Furthermore, the cooperative societies to which the farmers' belong can play a critical role in the marketing of the farmers' products.
+2.2.3 Theoretical framework.
+This study adopts the TAM and the theory of agricultural cooperatives as its framework.
+TAM was chosen because the ease with which the farmers feel they can utilize social media to market their products and the usefulness of social media marketing to the attainment of their marketing goals will influence adoption of social media in the marketing of their products.
+Furthermore, the cooperative societies to which the farmers belong can play a critical role in the marketing of the farmers' products because farmers that belong to an agricultural marketing cooperative (AMC) can be encouraged to sell directly to the AMC.

-Empirical review
+2.3 Empirical review